-This section discusses internal locking; that is, locking performed within the MySQL server to manage contention for table contents by multiple sessions.
+This section discusses internal locking; that is, locking performed within the MySQL server itself to manage contention for table contents by multiple sessions.
 This type of locking is internal because it is performed entirely by the server and involves no other programs.
 For locking performed on MySQL files by other programs, see Section 8.11.5, “External Locking”.

 MySQL uses row-level

 InnoDB tables to support